-- ·3 samples from less than 1,000 square feet - $\cdot 5$ samples from 1,000 5,000 square feet - ·7 samples from greater than 5,000 square feet
+- 3 samples from less than 1,000 square feet

+- 5 samples from 1,000 5,000 square feet

+- 7 samples from greater than 5,000 square feet

-For thermal system materials such as insulation, 3 samples should be taken for each kind of material.
-For miscellaneous materials such as window putty, roofing tile, etc. at least one sample should be taken from each homogeneous material.
+For thermal system material such as insulation, 3 samples should be taken for each kind of material.
+For miscellaneous material such as window putty, roofing tile, etc. at least two samples should be taken from each homogeneous material.